CourtIQ/courtiq-backend/README.md

 ## Local Development

-This project uses a Makefile to simplify common development tasks.
-Ensure you have Docker, Docker Compose, and Make installed on your system.
+This project uses a Makefile to simplify common development tasks and integrates with 1Password for secure environment variable management.

+### Prerequisites

+- Docker and Docker Compose
+- Make
+- 1Password CLI (configured and authenticated)

 ### Available Commands